-1. Sanitary Sewers: Sanitary sewers shall be installed in all subdivisions and land development projects where such sewer service is required in accordance with the procedures and standards set forth in Chapter 13.08 of the Code of the City of Cranston, entitled, "Sewer Service System".
-Approval to connect to the City sewer system is subject to the availability of adequate capacity in the system.
+- 5. Sanitary Sewers Sanitary sewers shall be installed in all subdivisions and land development projects where such sewer service is required in accordance with the procedures and standards set forth in Chapter 26 of the Code of the City of Cranston, 1970, entitled, "Sewers".
+Approval to connect to the City sewer system is subject to the availability of adequate capacity in the system.. - 6.
+Water Lines When a public water system is available, water lines shall be installed and water stops shall be provided for each lot in accordance with the Rules and Regulations of the appropriate water utility company.
+Water lines shall be generally located on the southerly or westerly side of the street whenever possible or as required by the Planning Commission. - Gas Lines Natural gas lines may be installed in any subdivision or land development project at the discretion of the subdivider.
+If proposed, gas lines shall be located on the northerly or easterly side of the street wherever possible or as required by the Planning Commission. - 8.
+Communication Lines (Electric, Telephone and Cable TV) All electric, communication (telephone, fire alarm and cable TV) and street lighting lines shall be installed underground.
+In cases where underground installation is not feasible due to physical conditions of the site or other limitation, an alternative location for these utility lines shall be approved by the Planning Commission if prior approval thereof has been obtained by the utility company involved. - Communication lines are not required to be placed underground for (1) administrative subdivisions; or (2) for minor subdivisions where no street creation is required; or (3) for minor subdivisions where a private street is required and the City will not be requested to accept the street for ownership and maintenance. - Fire Hydrants Fire hydrants shall be installed in all subdivisions where public water supply systems are installed.
+Hydrant type, location, and spacing shall meet the minimum requirements of the National fire Protection Association or as directed by the appropriate Fire District.

-- 2. Water Lines: When a public water system is available, water lines shall be installed and water stops shall be provided for each lot in accordance with the Rules and Regulations of the appropriate water utility company.
-Water lines shall be generally located on the southerly or westerly side of the street whenever possible or as required by the Commission. - 3.
-Gas Lines: Natural gas lines may be installed in any subdivision or land development project at the discretion of the subdivider.
-If proposed, gas lines shall be located on the northerly or easterly side of the street wherever possible or as required by the Commission. - 4.
-Communication Lines (Electric, Telephone and Cable TV): All electric, communication (telephone, fire alarm and cable TV) and street lighting lines shall be installed underground.
-In cases where underground installation is not feasible due to physical conditions of the site or other limitation, an alternative location for these utility lines shall be approved by the Commission if prior approval thereof has been obtained by the utility company involved. - 5.
-Communication lines are not required to be placed underground for (1) administrative subdivisions; or (2) for minor subdivisions where no street creation is required; or (3) for minor subdivisions where a private street is required and the City will not be requested to accept the street for ownership and maintenance. - 6.
-Fire Hydrants: Fire hydrants shall be installed in all subdivisions and land development projects where public water supply systems are installed.
-Hydrant type, location, and spacing shall meet the minimum requirements of the National Fire Protection Association or as directed by the Fire Department.
+I. Erosion and Sediment Control

-I. Erosion & Sedimentation Control
+- All major land developments and major subdivisions shall submit a soil erosion and sediment control plan as required herein.
+Minor land developments, minor subdivisions, and administrative subdivisions shall not be required to submit such plans if the land disturbing activity involved in construction of subdivision improvements meets all of the following criteria: - Construction activity will not take place within 100 feet of any wetland or coastal feature;

-- 1. All major subdivisions and major land development projects shall submit a soil erosion and sedimentation control plan as required herein.
-Administrative subdivisions, minor subdivisions, and minor land development projects shall not be required to submit such plans if the land disturbing activity involved in construction of subdivision improvements meets all of the following criteria: - a.
-Construction activity will not take place within 100 feet of any wetland or coastal feature; - b.
-Slopes at the site of land disturbance do not exceed ten percent (10%); - c.
-The total area of such activity does not exceed ten thousand (10,000) square feet; - d.
+- b.
+Slopes at the site of land disturbance do not exceed ten percent (10%); - The total area of such activity does not exceed ten thousand (10,000) square feet; - d.
 Proposed grading does not exceed two (2) feet of cut or fill at any point. - e.
-The grading does not involve a quantity of fill greater than sixty (60) cubic yards; except where the fill is excavated from another portion of the subdivision parcel and the quantity of fill does not exceed one hundred eighty five (185) cubic yards.
+The grading does not involve a quantity of fill greater than sixty (60) cubic) yards; except where the fill is excavated from another portion of the subdivision parcel and the quantity of fill does not exceed one hundred eighty five (185) cubic yards. - f.
+Has all disturbed surface areas promptly and effectively protected to prevent soil erosion and sedimentation.